-When you contact us, we schedule a convenient time for a design consultation in your home to help you define the “big picture” and details of your project – everything from TV sizes, stereo equipment and storage requirements, to the display of your artwork, collectibles and lighting.
+When you contact us, we schedule a convenient time for a design consultation in your home to help you define the “big picture” and details of your project – everything from TV sizes, stereo equipment, and storage requirements, to the display of your artwork, collectibles, and lighting.
 Your design consultant has the skill and expertise to help determine your design style and how a new entertainment center will best fit your room.
-Design inspiration, in the form of our expanded portfolio, will also help define your likes, dislikes and the specifics of your design.
+Design inspiration, in the form of our Look Book, will also help define your likes, dislikes and the specifics of your design.

 The Project Estimate.